Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 | take | (string, int)->string or (array, int)->array | Returns the first N elements of the first argument, where N is the smaller of the second argument and the length of the first argument (available in RRF 3.6.0 and later) |
 | tan | float->float | Argument must be in radians |
 | vector | (int, X) -> array | (RRF 3.5.0 and later) Returns an array with the number of elements equal to the first operand and each element a copy of the second operand |

+### Notes on the random function

+The **random** function uses the hardware true random number generator if the microcontroller provides one.
+If the microcontroller doesn't provide one then an algorithmic pseudo random number generator is seeded by the system tick counter the first time it is called.
+The Duet 3 6HC, 6XD and Mini 5+ boards all use microcontrollers that provide a true random number generator.

 ### Notes on the fileread function